nanostudio-org/nano_photos_provider2/README.md

 <br />

 ##### :four: Step 4: add/change content
-Add files and folders, or renaname them.
+Add files and folders, or rename them.
 Please note that the generated thumbnails are never purged, so you may delete the `_thumbnails` folders to force a new generation.

 ### :white_circle: IDs
 Filenames and folder names are used as IDs.
-So if you rename an image or folder, previous used links to albums and/or images will no longer work.
+So if you rename an image or folder, previous used links to the renamed element will no longer work.

 ### :white_circle: Title, description, tags